 - Feeling they belong to a group of their peers

-We do that too!
 The goal of our school district’s preschool program is to provide high quality early childhood experiences for children in a safe, supporting, and stimulating environment.
 Another goal of preschool is to prepare them for kindergarten.
 Our comprehensive preschool program uses standards-based curriculum, called Creative Curriculum, to create an environment that supports learning through play and discovery in an engaging learning environment.
 The curriculum also helps teachers to develop small and large group learning experiences to enhance their development.
 Progress is observed and documented using the Teaching Strategies GOLD assessment, along with additional assessments, in all developmental (social-emotional, motor, cognitive, and language) and content areas (literacy, mathematics, science, social studies, the arts, and technology).

 PROFILE of a STEM preschooler

+A quality early childhood experience also includes a valued partnership between the school and families.
+We are family focused and facilitate learning in all developmental areas.
 These are characteristics we feel STEM-based learning promote in adults and children at our school:

 - Cooperative: I work with others and am willing to lead or follow as needed.

 - Creative: I use my imagination while thinking, making, building, playing, and doing things.

 - Curious: I am eager to learn and ask questions.

 - Empathetic: I am learning to put myself in someone else’s place so I can better understand them.

 - Enthusiastic: I am excited about learning and the world around me.

 - Open-Minded: I know that people are different and may do different things.
 I know that not everyone will think like me.
 I listen, value, and try to understand others.